SciCatProject/scicatlive/README.md

 They are used when adding new services or grouping services together (and do not require changes in multiple services).
 To enable any, run `docker compose --profile <PROFILE> up -d`, or export the `COMPOSE_PROFILES` env variable as described [here](https://docs.docker.com/compose/environment-variables/envvars-precedence/).
 If needed, the user can specify more than one profile in the CLI by using the flag as `--profile <PROFILE1> --profile <PROFILE2>`.

-For example `docker compose --profile analysis` sets up a jupyter hub with some notebooks for ingesting data into SciCat, as well as the related services (backend, mongodb, proxy).
+For example `docker compose --profile analysis` sets up a jupyter hub with some notebooks for ingesting data into SciCat, as well as the related services (backend, proxy).
 For more information on profiles available in SciCat live see the following [table](#docker-compose-profiles-and-env-variables-configuration-options).

 ### Docker compose profiles and env variables configuration options